-Is your toilet running?
-Now that is a question that just cries out for a punch line, but when this becomes pertinent to your home or place of business it’s no laughing matter.
-In fact, with the amount of money it can cause from high water bills to physical property damage, it will be tears of sadness and not joy you will be experiencing.
+Are your toilets running?
+Now that is a question that just cries out for a punch line.
+When this becomes pertinent to your home or place of business it’s no laughing matter.
+Leaking toilets can cause high water bills and even physical property damage.
+Should this occur, it will be tears of sadness and not laughter from a joke that you’d be experiencing.

-It is important that when even working on a toilet, you have a licensed and insured professional plumber out because if the worst were to happen, you wouldn’t want to be up a creek without a paddle.
-Our experienced plumbers can quickly diagnose your problems to help prevent the wasting of money on unneeded repairs while efficiently solving the issue.
+It is important, that when even working on a toilet, you have a licensed and insured professional plumber out.
+If the worst were to happen, you wouldn’t want to be up a creek without a paddle.
+Our experienced plumbers can quickly diagnose your problems to help prevent wasting money.
+We keep you from unneeded repairs while efficiently solving the issue.
 Contact us today for your free estimate!